 Whilst you may be aware of the bigger expenses, there may also be some additional costs you need to consider.
 For example, the legal fees, stamp duty or the actual cost of moving.

-It’s crucial to make sure you have budgeted for all the different costs involved.
+It’s crucial to make sure you have budgeted for all the different costs when buying a home.
 Here’s what you need to know.

 Stamp duty – or Stamp Duty Land Tax (SDLT) to give it its full name – is a fee charged by the Treasury that’s paid on property purchases.
 It applies to residential properties involved in sales over £125,000, and all non- residential properties or land in sales over £150,000.
 If you’re buying a property in Scotland, you’ll pay Land and Buildings Transaction Tax (LBTT) rather than stamp duty, over £145,000.